 Artisan Chocolate And Beer … And Coffee In Saigon

 Spending two weeks in Saigon allowed us to explore the food scene beyond the city’s vast street food network.
 Though we had some roadblocks (i.e. a broken camera and nasty head colds), we dove deep and found local, artisan food specialists that are taking the Saigon food scene to the next level.

 Marou Chocolate Saigon

 Chocolate has been a guilty pleasure during our Southeast Asia travels.
 Though we like the range of chocolate available at local markets and convenience stores, this chocolate is all imported through companies like Cadbury, M&M Mars and Ritter.

 We weren’t completely satisfied with our Southeast Asia chocolate experience until we stumbled upon Maison Marou Saigon, an upscale cafe serving Marou Chocolate in solid, liquid and pastry forms.

 To call Marou Chocolate local is an understatement.

 The artisan chocolate producer sources all of its beans from vetted Vietnamese farmers in a cooperative arrangement and then transforms the beans into delectable chocolate in its Saigon factory.
 Owners Samuel Maruta and Vincent Mourou have clearly embraced the bean to bar concept and are taking it to the highest level.

-Indulging at Maison Marou Saigon is not inexpensive.
+Indulging at Maison Marou Saigon is not cheap.
 But why should it be?
-Quality costs money, and this chocolate is some of the best in the world.
+Quality costs money and this chocolate is some of the best in the world.

-Watch our video to learn more about eating Marou Chocolate at Maison Marou Saigon.
+Watch our YouTube video to learn more about eating Marou Chocolate at Maison Marou Saigon.